-According to a global outlook survey performed by Deloitte’s Center for Financial Services, most insurers who responded were very much aware of the fact that the process of adapting to our new circumstances is nowhere near being over, despite the fact that we have been living and working in a pandemic for the better part of a year already.
+According to a global outlook survey performed by Deloitte’s Center for Financial Services, most insurers who responded were very much aware of the fact that the process of adapting to our new circumstances is nowhere near being over, despite the fact that we have been living and working through the pandemic.

 Almost half of insurance executives who responded to the survey agreed that COVID-19 showed how unprepared their businesses were to weather the ensuing economic storm.
 Only 25% of executives believed that their businesses “had a clear vision and action plan to maintain operation and financial resilience” during the pandemic and resulting economic crisis.

 Many insurers were hit hard by the pandemic and the economic events that followed.
 Insurers specializing in property-casualty lines such as workers compensation and event cancellation policies took particularly strong hits.

 Small business premiums could also take some time to recover after a long year of businesses going bankrupt and closing their doors as a result of the pandemic.

 Auto insurance took early hits as well as a result of rebates offered to customers to reflect the decrease in travel caused by the pandemic and various levels of lockdown that communities had to cope with, but since there was a significant drop recorded in accident frequency for these same reasons, projections are fairly optimistic in that sector.

 Adjusting to life post-pandemic, it has become increasingly evident that insurers will need to change the way they do business in order to remain competitive and profitable.